 Then he moves about a cubit to the right and greets 'Umar (May Allah be pleased with him) saying: "Peace be upon you the leader of believers, peace be upon you by whom Allah supported this religion.
 May Allah reward you the best reward for Islam and Muslims.
 O Allah, I ask You to be pleased with him and be pleased with us for him".

-Then he returns to the honourable Rawda (Garden) and prays and invokes as much as possible.
+Then he returns to the blessed Rawda (Garden) and prays and invokes as much as possible.

-It is desirable to go to Al-Baqi' everyday especially on Friday morning after saluting Allah's Messenger (peace be upon him).
-When he gets there, he says:
+It is highly recommended to go to Al-Baqi' everyday especially on Friday morning after giving salutations to Allah's Messenger (peace be upon him).
+When a person gets to Al Baqi they should say:

 "Peace be upon you the home of the righteous believers, and we are - by Allah's will - your followers.
 O Allah!
 Forgive the dwellers of Al-Baqi', O Allah! forgive us and them".